 Build Pipeline - language and framework updates

 Along with our latest round of minor language version updates, we've recently deployed support for Node 15, Ruby 3.0 and PHP 8.
-Both of these can be chosen for any project that requires them, via the build configuration area.
+All of these can be chosen for any project that requires them, via the build configuration area.

 We have also added multi-version support for Composer as a result of the addition of Composer v2.
 Because a very large number of Composer projects will still use v1 for the foreseeable future, it was necessary to provide the ability to select either one from project to project, so you'll now see that available in the list of available options.